 The type of question and specific wording of the question impacts how you get information and the success of the survey.
-SurveyMonkey does a great job at providing tips to help you plan your survey and it contains a variety of question types that you can choose from, such as multiple choice, dropdown, star rating, rating scale, ranking, demographic questions, and more.
+SurveyMonkey does a great job at providing tips to help you plan your survey and it contains a variety of question types that you can choose from.
+Types such as multiple choice, dropdown, star rating, rating scale, ranking, demographic questions, and more.

 You can collect responses online via mobile, web and social media, and perform manual data entry for responses you may receive offline.
 With the paid version of SurveyMonkey, you can buy responses from specific target audiences if needed, and it also allows you to customize the survey URL link.
 So instead of a combination of jumbled numbers and letters, it can be named as something more relevant, like “XYZ2017survey”.

 To analyze results, you can view the data onscreen and/or generate and export a report.
 SurveyMonkey’s paid version has a text analysis feature for open-ended questions that searches and categorizes responses by frequently used words and phrases, which is a great time-saver for researchers and analysts.

 Renae Topolewski, Friend of the Court (FOC) Director in St. Clair County, has been using SurveyMonkey to meet her office’s needs.
 “Implementing a new program can be tricky.
 SurveyMonkey can guide you on the effectiveness of a program, satisfaction of the customer, and if improvement is needed.
 We have used it for our new program called, ‘Especially for Parents – Understanding the Friend of the Court’.
 We were able to easily create a quick survey to collect the data we need.”